COVID-19 FAQ for UCR Parents

 How is UCR responding to COVID-19?

-University leadership has partially activated the campus Emergency Operations Center (EOC) and is in frequent contact with the UC Office of the President, Riverside County Public Health, our fellow UC campuses, clinical partners, and elected officials to monitor the situation, ensure all appropriate precautions are taken, and respond quickly and effectively as matters arise.
+University leadership is working with the UC Office of the President, Riverside County Public Health, our fellow UC campuses, clinical partners, and elected officials to monitor the situation, ensure all appropriate precautions are taken, and respond quickly and effectively as matters arise.
 University leaders representing the Executive Management Policy Group (EMPG) are meeting daily to develop and update contingency plans to help ensure continuity of UCR's operations in the even of more direct impacts of COVID-19.

 May UCR quarantine or isolate students who were possibly exposed to, or who have contracted, COVID-19?